wazuh/wazuh-documentation/source/user-manual/capabilities/command-monitoring/command-configuration.rst

 Disk space usage monitoring
 ---------------------------
-On the manager and on the agents for Linux systems, a disk space usage monitoring configuration is made by default upon installation.
-It sets to use the `df` command to check the available disk space for file systems as follows:
+After installing Wazuh, a configuration for disk space usage monitoring is set by default on the manager and agents for Linux systems.
+This configuration is set to use the ``df`` command to check the available disk space for file systems as follows:

 .. code-block:: xml